 However, it's still a good idea to check multiple sources to see if the information is consistent or if there are conflicting reports coming out.
 If this is the case then it's likely that there's some misinformation that is being reported.

-Information that is shared by anonymous sources, whether that is one used by a news outlet or a social media account that has no information about who they are or how they know what they are saying is true, can't always be trusted.
-Be skeptical and trust official sources that are reported by multiple news outlets.
+Information that is shared by anonymous sources, whether that is one used by a news outlet or a social media account that has no information about who they are, can't always be trusted.
+Be sceptical and trust official sources that are reported by multiple news outlets.

 There are certain phrases you might hear a journalist use when they are reporting on a story that can mean different things, for example: